The expected sum of edge lengths in planar linearizations of trees. Theory and applications: Applications

 \subsubsection{A simple application}

 Let $\ExpeDgek[1]$ be the expected value of the sum of edge lengths conditioned to arrangements $\arr$ such that $\Cr{\Ftree}\ge 1$.
+That is, arrangements such that the number of edge crossings is at least $1$.
 An immediate consequence of Lemma \ref{lemma:applications:algorithm:linear_time_computable} is that $\ExpeDgek[1]$ can be computed easily as the following corollary states.